 Set and get environment setting values directly from the env class.

 Run geoprocessing tools and functionality directly from arcpy.

 Use Map Algebra without having to prefix every tool and class with arcpy.sa.

 outRas = Sin("inraster1") + Raster("inraster2") + 8

-In Python (or when in the Python window and the extension has not already been enabled), you will need to check out an ArcGIS Spatial Analyst extension license before running a tool.
+In Python (or when in the Python window and the extension have not already been enabled), you need to check out an ArcGIS Spatial Analyst extension license before running a tool.

 # Check out the ArcGIS Spatial Analyst # extension license arcpy.CheckOutExtension("Spatial")

 The Python window (or any other interactive Python interpreter) recognizes the system environment variable PYTHONSTARTUP.
 If PYTHONSTARTUP has been previously set to a Python file, Python will automatically execute that file's code when the Python window is opened.
 This is a useful way to ensure that your Python window experience starts with all your commonly used Python utilities preloaded.